 2. Combine with lower effort levels: Anthropic’s documentation notes that fast mode can be combined with lower effort settings for “maximum speed on straightforward tasks.”
 This stacks speed optimizations without compromising quality on simple requests.

-3. Monitor your rate limits: Fast mode has separate rate limits from standard Opus 4.6.
-When you hit the limit, the system automatically falls back to standard mode (indicated by a grayed-out ↯ icon).
+3. Monitor your rate limits: Fast mode has separate rate limits from standard Opus.
+Opus 4.6 and Opus 4.7 fast mode draw from the same rate limit pool, so usage on either model counts against the same limits.
+When you hit the limit, the system automatically falls back to standard mode (indicated by a grayed-out lightning icon) and re-enables when the cooldown expires.
 This built-in fallback prevents workflows from breaking entirely.

 4. Batch your interactions: Rather than sending many small prompts, consolidate requests where possible.
-The 2.5x speed improvement applies per request, but you still pay the 6x premium for each token processed.
+The 2.5x speed improvement applies per request, but you still pay the fast mode rate for each token processed.

 ROI Calculation Framework